Speakers

 Christopher Leahy

-Specialist Advisor, Southeast Asia, ACGA;
+Specialist Advisor, Southeast Asia, Asian Corporate Governance Association

 Managing Director, Blackpeak